fjhickernell/MCM-2025-Program/preprocess/README.md

 * [Special Session Submissions](https://github.com/fjhickernell/MCM-2025-Program/blob/main/preprocess/input/special_session_submissions.csv):
 	- Some rows do not look correct, as they have no first or last names of presenters --- <mark>TODO<mark>
 	- The last row contains only "SCHEDULED (by Nathan Kirk)" --- this row is removed programmatically by SC
-	- Add Jing Don's session to Google Sheet manually --- <mark>SC<mark>
+	- Add Jing Don's session to Google Sheet manually --- done by SC
+	- Jing Dong's session is missing abstract URL and email address --- <mark>TODO<mark>
 	- Add two of Sou-Cheng Choi's Part II sessions  --- <mark>SC<mark>
 * [Special Session Abstracts](https://github.com/fjhickernell/MCM-2025-Program/blob/main/preprocess/input/special_session_abstracts.csv):
 	- Some values are empty in the last column, `Special Session Title` --- Zexin's title filled in manually by Fred. <mark>SC to work on others.<mark>